ozicosta/ozicosta/README.md

 ## <h1> Hello!
 My name is Ozieni, but you can call me Ozi. ❤ </h1>
-  <h3> I'm 25 years old.<br>
-  I'm 26 years old professional with a degree in Systems Analysis and Development from FATEC-BS.
+  <h3> I'm 26 years old professional with a degree in Systems Analysis and Development from FATEC-BS.

 Currently, I work in the Information Security field at MSC Mediterranean Shipping Company.